gregstewart/blog/source/_posts/2015-02-22-build-your-own-technology-radar.markdown

 * CodeShip (Tools)
 * Git Pull Request Workflow (Techniques)

 The next step is to experiment with [this visual tool](https://github.com/bdargan/techradar) for displaying your own Technology Radar.
+Let's revisit this post in 6 months to see how effective this technique was and what has changed in my technology bubble.

 Have you put your own Technology Radar together yet?